Why Choose ICC?

 1. Our research shows that progression to high ranking universities is the most important factor for students in choosing a programme.

 ICC has been running since 1985 and the quality of the programme is recognised by top universities across the UK.
-Over the last 5 years, 80% of ICC students who completed the programme have gone on to top 30 universities (The Guardian University Guide).
-During the academic year 2017-18:
+Since 2015 over 80% of ICC students progressing to a degree have gone on to a top 30 UK university (Times Higher Education World University Rankings 2020).

-Of course, all our students are guaranteed an offer for any degree at SOAS and will receive comprehensive and unbiased UCAS advice from our Academic Advice Unit to help them apply for other universities.
-You can see a full list of the destinations of our 2018 students at the IFCELS students destinations web pages.
+Our students are guaranteed an offer for any degree at SOAS and receive comprehensive and unbiased UCAS advice from our own IFCELS Academic Adviser to help them apply for SOAS and other universities.

 2. The IFCELS Department, which runs the foundation, is a full department of SOAS and all the staff are employed directly by the university.

-We pride ourselves on the expertise of our stable and experienced teaching team, and in fact, 80% of the teachers currently working on ICC have been with us for at least 10 years.
-Our 30 years of experience running foundation programmes, and the high quality of the teaching, lead to exceptional student success rates.
+ICC is a University-run International Foundation Programme and we pride ourselves on the expertise of our stable and experienced teaching team.
+In fact, 80% of the teachers currently working on ICC have been with us for at least 10 years.
+Our 35 years of experience running foundation programmes, and the high quality of the teaching, lead to exceptional student success rates.
 ICC makes progression to a top university a reality for our students.
-Last year, the pass rate was over 97%.
-79% of those achieved at least a “Merit” grade of more than 60%, and over 30% gained a “Distinction” score of over 70%.
+Last year, the pass rate was 93%.
+75% of those achieved at least a “merit” grade of more than 60% overall, and more than 40% gained a “distinction” score of over 70% overall.

 3. We offer a unique study environment and student experience in the heart of London.